infinum/rails-handbook/API/Intro.md

 A good error structure should consist of:

 - title - short categorization of the error, usually the name of the HTTP status code
-- detail - coherent and explicit description of the error (eg: _"The name of a song must be present"_)
+- detail - coherent and explicit description of the error (e.g.: _"The name of the song must be present."_)
 - code - usually HTTP status code, but if you have a requirement for errors to be categorized in one way or another, this can be a good attribute to place the values from the error legend
 - source - object that tells the API consumer what the *name* of the parameter with the error is and its *path* in the prior request